-This February (2020), regular rainfall has resulted in elevated perched water table levels.
-Therefore, the actual groundwater level (black line) is tracking further from the trigger level (teal line).
+This February (2020), regular rainfall resulted in elevated perched water table levels.
+During March 2020, reduced rainfall and warmer conditions subsequently resulted in a slight decline in the perched water table level.
+Regular rainfall throughout April has resulted in stabilization of water levels in the perched water table, and subsequently the actual groundwater level (black line) continues to track well above the trigger level (teal line).